pablogkilroy/DRLND_cont_control_multiagent_DDPG/README.md

 The following folders are part of the repository:
 - python: Contains the unity support files necessary to run the unity applications
-- Reacher_Windows_x86_64: The reacher.exe unity applicaiton is used to run a single agent
+- Tennis_Windows_x86_64: The reacher.exe unity applicaiton is used to run a single agent
-- R_20: The reached.exe unity application is used to run 20 agents
+- tennis: The reached.exe unity application is used to run 20 agents

 2. Create a virtual environment using Anaconda prompt (for windows environment)